deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 ## Tools & Solutions Used for Reporting

 The accounting process is currently basic, with the data in beefy Google Sheets documents and imputed weekly at each harvest.
 While our current accounting process allows us a deep level of accuracy and a breakdown of revenues between three distinct sources across many chains, the time dedicated to the task will increase with the number of chains the Collective is on and protocols used.
 Thus, we are exploring solutions that could automate the process.
+A Dune Dashboard is currently being worked on to automate reporting on the main chain the Collective is active on (Optimism, Base & Arbitrum).

-Parallel to our current sheets-based accounting, we started harnessing [Den](https://www.onchainden.com/) bookkeeping features, enabling us to tag, potentially according to rules, all our tokens inbound.
-As the rule-building process takes time, and we just started with Den, we are currently using the two solutions in parallel.
-This solution is particularly relevant to us, as we already use the Den UI to interact with our Safe, enabling the annotation of transactions and the tagging of contracts we interact with.
+[DeBank's Time Machine](https://debank.com/paid) is used to access the historical state of the Collective's portofolio at the time needed for the reporting.

 To ease the accounting of gas expenses, we consolidate the execution of the transactions on one signing wallet as much as possible.
-We can quickly get the total gas expenditure per month and period using [Disiaque’s WhoSigned gas tracking tool](http://gas.who-signed.xyz/).
+Then, we use [0xKhmer's Gas Spent Checker](https://dune.com/0xkhmer/gas-spent-checker) to get a gas-token-denominated and dollar denominated overview of the gas spending on each chain.

 Finally, we used [Smoldapp’s Multisafe tool](https://smold.app/safe) to deploy the Collective’s safes, enabling it to have the same address for its safes on all the chains it is active on (mainnet, Arbitrum, Optimism, Base, Polygon-PoS, Polygon-zkEVM, Mantle & Linea).
 It dramatically improves tracking the gas balance, accounting, and bridging operations.